Dusty Rhodes: National Wrestling Alliance territories (1974–1984)

 Rhodes did not have a typical wrestler's physique, but he was well known for his personality, charisma and interviews.
 In 1974, Rhodes's character became a hero after he turned on tag team partner Pak Song and manager Gary Hart after Song accidentally hit Rhodes during a match in Florida against Eddie and Mike Graham.
-This led him to break out as a solo wrestler, primarily in Florida, referring to himself as the "American Dream", a working class hero, and aligning himself with Eddie Graham.
+This led him to break out as a solo wrestler, primarily in Florida, referring to himself as the "American Dream", a working class hero, aligning himself with Eddie Graham and becoming one of the most beloved and in demand wrestlers in the entire business.

 On August 21, 1979, “The American Dream” Dusty Rhodes defeated Harley Race to win the NWA World Heavyweight Championship.
 His reign was brief — Race regained the title just days later.

 Following that, Rhodes continued to work in NWA territories (especially Florida and the Mid-Atlantic) as a top babyface.
 He eventually reacquired the NWA World title in later years (he became a three-time champion overall) as his status grew.

 By the mid-1980s, Dusty had begun transitioning into a behind-the-scenes role in Jim Crockett Promotions (JCP) as a booker / creative force.
 He is credited with conceiving or helping name key “supercard” events and gimmicks (e.g. WarGames, BattleBowl) and popularizing what came to be called the “Dusty finish” — matches ending in controversial referee situations.

 In 1983, Dusty Rhodes was the driving force behind the first Starrcade event (titled Starrcade ’83: A Flare for the Gold) under the NWA/JCP banner.
 He helped originate the idea, named the show, and booked its matches.
 The headline was a rematch between Ric Flair and Harley Race, with the narrative of Race’s ruthless tactics and Flair’s underdog status establishing the drama.

 Starrcade ’83 was a success: it drew about 15,447 in attendance at the Greensboro Coliseum (plus closed-circuit audiences) and cemented the concept of an annual “supercard” event for JCP/NWA.

 Thus, between 1979 and Starrcade ’83, Rhodes went from a major champion to influential architect of the NWA/JCP promotional direction and helped lay the foundation for what would become their flagship annual event.

 In 1977, Rhodes wrestled for Vince McMahon Sr.'s World Wide Wrestling Federation (WWWF) on and off for lengthy periods of time until 1983.
 During that time, Rhodes main-evented twice in Madison Square Garden, both times challenging for the WWWF Heavyweight Championship against reigning champion Superstar Billy Graham.
 Rhodes won the first match on September 26 via countout, and lost the second, a Texas Death match, on October 24.
 Graham won after a mid-ring collision, falling on Rhodes for the three count.